Everything you need to know about saving in Bitcoin with the Amber App.

 To create an account Amber requires your:

 - Mobile phone number.

-At the moment Amber is only available in Australia and the USA.
 Don’t hesitate to let us know on Twitter or Facebook what other countries you would like to see Amber be made available in.

 You need to be at least 18 years old to join and create an account.

 - Exchange fees are linked to your membership tier.